-Dire Straits covered a lot of ground in their career; they started with the stripped down four-piece sound of Dire Straits and Communiqué, before adding extra members and creating more intricate music on Making Movies and Love Over Gold.
-They hit the pay-dirt with 1985’s mega-hit Brothers in Arms with huge hits like ‘Walk of Life’ and ‘Money For Nothing’.
+Dire Straits covered a lot of ground in their career; they started with the stripped-down, four-piece sound of Dire Straits and Communiqué, before adding extra members and creating more intricate music on Making Movies and Love Over Gold.
+They hit the pay-dirt with 1985’s mega-hit Brothers in Arms featuring huge hits like ‘Walk of Life’ and ‘Money For Nothing’.
 They announced their breakup in 1988, but reunited for one final album, 1991’s On Every Street.
 Knopfler has continued making music, but on a smaller scale, concentrating on movie soundtracks and roots-rock.

 Dire Straits Album Reviews

 Dire Straits’ debut album was recorded as a four-piece, with Mark Knopfler’s brother David on rhythm guitar.
 Mark Knopfler was 28 when the record was released, and accordingly it’s a remarkably confident debut.
 It features the band’s signature song, ‘Sultans of Swing’, which showcased Knopfler’s lead guitar, synthesizing influences like JJ Cale, Eric Clapton, and Chet Atkins into an instantly recognizable style.
 Dire Straits was an immediate success, reaching #2 on the US charts and #5 in the UK.